pwyckoff/pwyckoff.github.io/_posts/2023-02-07-nyt-climate.md.md

 counts, it is striking that articles above 1,000 words are focused on natural disasters in the West.

+# Sources and Notes

+The [NYT API](https://developer.nytimes.com/apis) is an excellent resource for textual analysis of its coverage.

+The analysis was conducted in R, in particular drawing from the [Quanteda](http://quanteda.io/) package for text analysis.

-NB: The climate change terms used in the initial analysis are: “climate change” “global warming” “greenhouse effect” “climate catastrophe” “climate emergency” “climate crisis” and “global heating.”
+The climate change terms used in the initial analysis are: “climate change” “global warming” “greenhouse effect” “climate catastrophe” “climate emergency” “climate crisis” and “global heating.”
 To select these terms, I drew from some established work ([see Lineman et